kine/KinesInfo_source/content/posts/NuGetizingBusinessCentralStatus.md

 Another aspect of NuGetizing Business Central is possibility to consume NuGet packages from VSCode to replace the "AL: Download Symbols" action.

-Here is list of tools which could help with this:
+Here is list of tools which could help with this (updated on 14.10.2024):

 - [NVRAppDevOps](https://github.com/kine/NVRAppDevOps) (powershell module): Done! (since version v2.8.4-beta20, use the Invoke-PaketForAl)

-I do not know about any extension for VSCode which will help with using NuGet packages for Business Central.
-If you know some, let me know and I will add it here.
+- [AL NuGet Helper](https://marketplace.visualstudio.com/items?itemName=PatrickSchiefer.al-nuget-helper) from Patrick Schiefer (VS Code extension): Released first version 10.10.2024, WIP, inside using Paket CLI

 ## Summary